Bhitia

+In Tola Bhitia village, around 27.57% of the population belongs to Scheduled Castes, and about 0.07% to Scheduled Tribes.

 One of the distinctive features of the region is its proximity from Deoghar (one among the 12 Jyotirlingas).

 The linking road of "Uttarvahini Ganga" and "Babadham Deoghar" is 5 km from the village.

 There is a Kali temple in the center of the village headquarters.
 Pilgrims visit there to worship Maa Kali.
 On the occasion of Dipawali, a Mela is organised.
 Kedia village of the locality has a famous old tree known as Dubethan.

-Kamlesh Singh, and Rajesh Kumar noted journalist, was born in this village.
-Mrs.Babita Bharti was elected in last Panchayat election as a Mukhiya of Bhitia.
+Kamlesh Singh, a noted journalist, also popular as “Tau” from the weekly podcast “Teen Taal” on Aaj Tak, was born and raised in the by-lanes of Bhitia.
+Rajesh Kumar, another noted journalist was also born in the village.
+Mrs. Babita Bharti was elected in last Panchayat election as a Mukhiya of Bhitia.